Pantanal Snipe (Gallinago paraguaiae)

-South American Snipe, near Uruguaiana, Rio Grande do Sul, Brazil, August 2004 - click for larger image The South American Snipe is distributed throughout most of South America.
-That said, the taxonomy seems a bit confused and this species is split by some authorities.
+South American Snipe, near Uruguaiana, Rio Grande do Sul, Brazil, August 2004 - click for larger image The Pantanal Snipe is distributed throughout most of South America except the far south where it is replaced by the Magellanic Snipe G. magellanica.
+See the distribution map at xeno-canto.
+The taxonomy has been a bit confused and these two species have been lumped by some authorities.
 It has even been considered a sub-species of the Common Snipe Gallinago gallinago to which it bears a lot of similarities.

 Previous Page Back to Index Next Page